by Gabriel Valdez

 Poets are our most powerful magicians.
 No one else can summon the Divine with just a handful of words.
 In celebration of the last week of National Poetry Month, I’d like to share some of the poems that have impacted me the most.

-There was a girl at Hampshire College, Alison, who would regularly champion Bukowski in our writing classes together.
+There was a woman in college who would regularly champion Bukowski in our writing classes together.
 She wrote like him – quite well, in fact – but as an influence, the rest of us would often dismiss him as a mean, drunk misogynist.
 We failed to understand how, through his work, he constantly faced these great demons that had built up inside of him, interrogated them and didn’t give them the excuses many of us learn to give our own.

 Whether he was a mean, drunk misogynist or a mean, drunk satirist will be debated into eternity.
 Either way, he consciously made himself the great anatomy lesson of poetry’s step into the modern, splayed out with nothing hidden, the worst parts of himself exposed for the rest of us to poke and prod.